 Tip: You can get Windows 11 ISO official ISO image here.

-Download Windows 11 Media Creation Tool
+Download the Windows 11 Media Creation Tool

 After installing the file, run it on your PC system.
-After this, you’ll get a prompt saying “Getting a few things ready!”.
+After this, you’ll get a prompt saying, “Getting a few things ready!”.

-Now click on Next and you’ll get two options namely “Create USB flash drive” and “ISO file”.
-In create a USB flash drive option, it will create a bootable USB drive for you.
-And if you choose the second option, you will be able to burn the ISO file later to create a bootable USB drive or a DVD.
+You can choose the option accordingly; the USB flash drive option will create a bootable USB drive.
+If you choose the second option, i.e., ISO File, you can burn the ISO file later to create a bootable USB drive or a DVD.

-- If you select the “Create USB Flash drive” option, then make sure to connect the USB.
-The tool will automatically download and burn into the US connection.
+- If you select the “USB Flash drive” option, then make sure to connect the USB.
+The tool will automatically download and burn into the USB connection.
 And you can flash it later.

-We recommend you to use the “Create USB Flash Drive” option here, as it is easier to use.
+We recommend you use the “USB Flash Drive” option here, as it is easier to use.